bootphon/ABX-accent/abx-accent/data/data_splits/filenames/abx/README.rst

 **Filenames list:**

-List of the filenames used on this study for each speaker on dev,test for ABX and adapt.
+List of the filenames used on this study for each speaker on dev,test set for ABX and adaptation.
-For abx and adapt we use the same speakers, the rest of speakers are used for train.
+For ABX and adaptation we use the same speakers, the rest of speakers are used for train.